jhasanjay/adx-kafkaConnect-hol/README.md

 25. Perform the transformations done in the Spark notebook in #18, in ADX
 26. Create a new dashboard based off of the raw data that you curated in ADX

-## Pre-requisites
-- An Azure subscription with about $200 in funds
-- About 8-10 hours of time
-- Maybe some caffeine and some music
-- Focus - there are a lot of steps, that need to be completed in sequential order and one step missed could be problematic for dependent steps